Adults: Buying your own chair

 - if they will provide some funding, how much this will be

-- up-to-date quote from the wheelchair provider with details of costs, including any ‘extras’, insurance costs and maintenance contracts.
-(If you receive the mobility component of DLA or PIP and it is not being used for a Motability vehicle, you could consider putting this towards wheelchair maintenance costs).
+- an up-to-date quote from the wheelchair provider with details of costs, including any ‘extras’, insurance costs and maintenance contracts.

 Where to apply for funding:

-Depending on your circumstances, it may be possible to apply to Access to Work for funding towards your wheelchair.
+Depending on your circumstances, it may be possible to apply to Access to Work or Education for funding.
+Your OT should advise you.